SamHulbert31/SamHulbert31/README.md

 I work on a variety of personal and academic projects ranging from cybersecurity research to creating applications that solve real-world problems.
 Although my portfolio is in its very early stages, I hope to soon fill this with a nuance of projects.
 Some of my key interests include:

 - **Cybersecurity**: Developing tools, scripts, and methodologies for improving security practices and understanding potential vulnerabilities.
-- **FinTech**: Learning the latest trends and technologies in finance, such as blockchain, cryptocurrency, and the intersection of finance with technology.
+- **FinTech**: Learning the latest trends and technologies in finance, such as blockchain, payment methods, and the intersection of finance with technology.

 ### 📈 What’s Next?
 - I’m currently working on building a personal **portfolio of projects**, tailored towards **cybersecurity**.